free-time-ltd/wedding-monorepo/README.md

 - At some point maybe migrate to better-sqlite3?
 - Create a script that sets everything up - env variables, mostly, but also runs any necessary drizzle-kit commands
 - For some reason chat duplicates messages at least according to NextJS.
-- Make a better tailwind theme
 - Tests for the backend?
 - Daily or weekly SQLite backup to S3
 - Make a better email at RSVP change
 - Complete the @todos in code or remove them
 - Try replacing Bun with tsup for the backend project one last time
+- Chat needs mobile redesign

 ## Fixing turborepo